 If you encounter a bear while hiking or camping, don't approach it, regardless of its size.
 Act immediately: wave your arms, yell, clap your hands, bang pots together, throw small sticks and stones to scare it.
 If you're with other people, stand together to look more intimidating.

 Keep your distance and don't surround the bear.
 Give it a way to escape.
 Be especially careful with a mother bear who has cubs.
+And don't think about taking bear pepper spray along to Yosemite: It is considered a weapon and isn't allowed there.

 If the bear took some of your belongings or food, DO NOT try to get them back.
 Report all bear encounters to a park ranger right away.
 That's important even if no one was hurt because it helps them know where to spend more time patrolling.